kristopolous/_inject/README.md

       // hard to get at with debugging tools. this.pointer = 'internal-this';

-      // Normally this would be inaccessible outside of
+      // Normally the variable below would be inaccessible outside of
-      // A. However, sometimes you need to inspect these variables
+      // A. However, sometimes you need to inspect a specific instance
-      // and have the freedome to run arbitrary code on them.
+      // of these variables and need the freedom to run arbitrary code on them.
       // This library can do this.
       var internal = 1;